-VAWA does not replace any Federal, State, or local law that provides greater protection for victims of domestic violence, dating violence, sexual assault, or stalking.
-You may be entitled to additional housing protections for victims of domestic violence, dating violence, sexual assault, or stalking under other Federal laws, as well as under State and local laws.
+VAWA does not replace any Federal, State, or local law that provides greater protection for victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking.
+You may be entitled to additional housing protections for victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking under other Federal laws, as well as under State and local laws.